abudev-et/memories-game/README.md

 I did not focus much on CSS in this project, as my main goal was to strengthen my JavaScript skills.
 This project has helped me a lot in improving my understanding of JavaScript and game development fundamentals.

+## 🎯 Game Concept
+The objective of the game is to test and enhance the player's memory skills.
+Players are briefly shown an image and must recall and match the same image from a set of options.
+This challenges their short-term memory and pattern recognition abilities, making it both an engaging and educational experience.

 ## 🚀 Technologies Used
 - 🖥️ JavaScript (ES6+)
 - 🎨 HTML5 Canvas